HankKung/Auto-Dynamic-DeepLab/README.md

-# Distributed-AutoDeepLab
+# Dynamic-AutoDeepLab

-Distributed Auto-DeepLab perform two stage paradigm by firstly searching for the architecture, then deriving the searched architecture.
+Dynamic Auto-DeepLab perform two stage paradigm by firstly searching for the architecture, then deriving the searched architecture.
 Secondly, train the weights of model from scratch.
-## Distributed Neural Architecture Search
+## Dynamic Neural Architecture Search

 **We conduct the architecture on Cityscapes**